Aeroflot Flight Sh-4: Accident

 Flight Sh-4, being operated by the Yak-40, was flying the first leg by the flight crew of the 186th squadron, consisting of commander (PIC) V. F. Sutormin, first officer G. V. Karpov, and flight engineer V. T. Shashkina.
 The aircraft had 18 passengers onboard the flight.
-The aircraft departed Frunze Airport at 20:24, reaching the assigned altitude of 5700 m.
+The aircraft departed Frunzensky Airport at 20:24, reaching the assigned altitude of 5700 m.

 After the aircraft flew over the Toktogul Dam, the controller instructed the flight to descend to 5,700 meters (18,700 ft).
 After descending to the instructed altitude, the aircraft began to deviate 30-50 kilometers north.
 The crew contacted the dispatcher of Kokand about the flight path of flying over the towns of Namangan and Kokand.
 At the same time, the controller failed to inspect where the flight was on the radar and did not know where its position was but gave permission to descend to 3,300 meters (10,800 ft).
 The crew of the Yak-40 followed the instructions, descending into the height of the mountains, which was higher than the aircraft’s altitude.
 The dispatcher in Kokand had instructed the captain to contact Leninabad Airport; without warning the dispatcher in Leninabad (now known as Khujand) and the aircraft’s crew, there was no radar contact within the area.